wildtechgarden/wild-theme-shell-mod-hugo/README.md

 # 'Wild' theme shell for Hugo by Wild Tech 'Garden'

-The Hugo wrapper (shell) module for themes by Wild Tech 'Garden' (WTG) -- very pre-alpha.
+The Hugo wrapper (shell) module for themes by Wild Tech 'Garden' (WTG)

 ## CI Status